jlong5795/challenge-web/README.md

 ## Submitting

 - Replace this `README.md` with any instructions, a few screenshots, assumptions you made, and a few ideas for features you might add if the app was taken any further.
 - Zip and email your repository to us.
-You can remove `node_modules` to reduce size.
+You can remove `node_modules` before zipping to reduce size.
 - We will provide constructive and timely feedback on your submission with a clear direction around next steps.
 Thank you for your time.